 Getting ready for bed later, I was reluctant to undress and step into the shower… I spent as little time in there as possible.
 Not wanting to get into bed with the same apprehension, I went around the house one more time to check the locks.
 Before that, I distracted myself by redirecting my attention to the light and funny with some music and a few videos that amuse me.

 Netflix created an impressively effective horror movie out of their documentary examination of the Night Stalker case, is what they did.
 It helped that its subject, California serial killer Richard Ramirez, is horror personified.

 So I found the first episode to be quite enough for one night, in cause you’re wondering how that turned out.
 I shut it down and watched the remaining three episodes today.
 It was slightly easier with the glare of bright sunlight on my laptop screen.
 Slightly easier.

 Night Stalker is an excellent docuseries, and while I do recommend it, I’ll also say that for sure, it’s not for everyone.
 I can’t unsee the gruesome crime scene photos.
 I can’t unhear that Ramirez cut out that one lady’s eyes and took them with him when he left.
 (Explained as we’re looking at her bloodied body in the crime scene photo.)
 Et cetera.

 I’m glad that I watched it, though.

-For tomorrow, I have the perfect antidote lined up: The Big Lebowski, which I’m going to see “with” a friend (on the phone)!
+I have a sound antidote planned for tomorrow: The Big Lebowski, which I’m going to see “with” a friend (on the phone)!

 That should do it.
 The Big Lebowski.
 If you know, you know.